cedar-policy/rfcs/text/0058-standard-library.md

 There's also nothing preventing us from providing API helpers that allow extending concrete `Entity` objects of a base type corresponding with a schema `extends` declaration (although this is not proposed in this RFC).
+4. Users may incorrectly assume that `extends` provides subtyping, while this RFC does not propose that it provides subtyping.
+For instance, users may assume that an action with principal type `BaseEntityType` could also be used with principal type `MyEntityType` which `extends` `BaseEntityType`; but this is not the case in the current proposal.
+It's also possible that the keyword being named `extends` in particular might make this problem worse due to existing associations with object-oriented inheritance; see Alternative H.

 This is not a breaking change for any existing Cedar users.
 All existing valid Cedar schemas remain valid.